 Advanced companies utilize a coalition of employees and departments to create a unified EX strategy.
 These councils draw representation from HR, IT, Real Estate, and often external stakeholders.
 They’re used to establish a shared objective between departments and create an exciting and modern workspace.

-The critical case for employee experience: Apply three principles to fuel EX that unlocks your organization’s potential
+Thrive with employee experience: Apply three principles to fuel EX that unlocks your organization’s potential

 Work 2035: How people and technology will pioneer new ways of working